 I need help with mitochondria, and that’s what turned me on initially to the ketogenic diet, which eventually turned me on to the mitochondria in general.
 I started studying this and when I did one test on this pilot patient of mine, it was the same story.
 She’d been through all this great stuff that we do but with her, we just couldn’t get her better.
 She was flying transatlantic, which has you know, a train wreck for the mitochondria with the level of free radicals and [inaudible]. [crosstalk]

 Dr. Koche: Yes.
 Well, however many times a month and yes.
 We’re pulling out all our tricks, the IV, everything and we could not get her better.
-When I got exposed to this Mitoswab technology, we did her test and Sri, the head doctor there, calls me.
+When I got exposed to this Mitoswab technology, we did her test, and Sri, the head doctor there, calls me.
 I was like, “What’s wrong with this lady?
-Is she a live?
+Is she alive?
 I’ve never seen anything this bad.”

 Ari: Yes, for sure.
 For the time being, I think a lot of the research around NAD Plus is warranted and I would have no issues with high-dose oral NR or NMN supplementation.
-Yes, I personally am just a little wary of almost anything to be honest, anything that’s IV.
+Yes, I personally am just a little wary of almost anything, to be honest, anything that’s IV.
 Unless you can show me really good evidence of how this is supporting good health, I’m generally disinclined to inject things or [inaudible]. [crosstalk]

 That’s where I see as the foundation is not just that degree of basic interventions, but really a big focus on nutrition and lifestyle interventions.
 I’m just curious to what extent you’re doing that in your clinic or to what extent you’re seeing patients who are already doing all that stuff, and it’s like, “Now we got to immediately start jumping to more advanced, more exotic solutions.”

-Building the bridge between conventional medicine and “pseudoscience”
+Building the gap between conventional medicine and “pseudoscience”